How to guide - Wiring your guitar's jack mono socket

 - Soldering Iron: Most hobbyist soldering irons we have in our tool cupboards at home are more than up to the job of helping you fit your jack socket.
 I do personally recommend a 40w iron, this will provide ample working temperature for guitar electronic components.
-I use a temperature variable 40w iron for example and it works great for this application.

 - Wire Cutters: Provides a clean snip of your new or existing wires

 - Small, long nosed pliers/grips: These are a must have tool for guitar wiring I find.
 It helps handle the small wires securely and when placing them around the connection lugs for a secure join prior to solder.

 - Wire strippers: This is relevant if you're using plastic coated wire, as it will safely expose the inner core of the wire to work with.
 If you're used cloth or 'push-back' wire as it's sometimes called, then wire strippers aren't necessary.